My husband and I are active people who like to take our dog on adventures with us.

 An active person such as myself would consider this hike to be moderate, but the soreness I felt after we were done could indicate a higher level.
 We were walking at a decent pace the whole time, and we even took a lunch break on the Raven Cliff Falls Overlook deck.
-Our muscles were so sore for four days later; we could barely walk!
+Our muscles were so sore four days later that we could barely walk!

 I can see why people talk so highly of this town.
 I have never seen a town so alive.
 People were smiling, laughing, and playing musical instruments almost everywhere you went.

 It was such a beautiful day to walk around this park.
 I think the most amazing part was walking across the Liberty Bridge, which allowed us to see the Reedy Falls from high up.

 The structure of this bridge is very similar to the glacier walks that parts of Canada have to offer.
 The Liberty Bridge is suspended in the air, and it even curves, allowing you to see the Falls at different angles.
 There are also benches and bench swings for you to relax and soak in the view.

 This popular restaurant has quality food for a good price, and their cornbread is to die for!
 For two beers, one soda, one appetizer, and two entrées, our bill came out to $52.